 A: Next Step takes a personal and total approach to healthcare for amputees.
 We not only provide a casual, comfortable environment for patients to interact with each other during appointments, but we also encourage our patients to try different things and stay as active as possible.
 Next Step organizes, sponsors, and volunteers at special events that bring amputees together.
 Please see our Find Support page for a list of organizations, groups, and activities that are available regionally and nationally.
 You can get connected and stay in touch with Next Step through our blog and social media too.

 Q: How long does it take for a prosthesis to be fabricated?

 A: Because all three Next Step facilities have fabrication labs onsite, work can be completed quickly and efficiently.
 We fit our patients with check sockets on the same day as their casting appointments, and we craft additional check sockets if necessary, in order to ensure that patients are comfortable.
 We usually say that it takes two weeks until the final prosthesis is delivered to the patient.
 However, we are able to craft a prosthesis quickly if an expedited situation arises.
 Specific time frames are also dependent upon the number of check sockets, any at-home trial periods, and medical documentation requirements.
 Regardless, Next Step communicates with you throughout the process to make your care as seamless as possible.

-Q: Can I connect with other Next Step clients of my age and amputation level?
+Q: Can I connect with other Next Step patients of my age and amputation level?

 Q: Are Next Step’s prosthetic professionals and facilities certified?